Flatiron Building (Bellingham, Washington): Current

 The Bellingham Bay Furniture Company, later known as Van's BB Furniture, occupied the building until closing in 1979.
 It was unoccupied and owned by the City of Bellingham when it was added to the National Register of Historic Places on January 27, 1983.

 The building received a major remodeling by Christenson Engineering in 1990, and served as the company's headquarters.
 Christenson was sold to VECO Corporation in 1993, and then VECO was sold to CH2M Hill in 2007.

 On April 1, 2010, Logos Bible Software signed a long-term lease for the building, which commenced after CH2M Hill's lease expired on August 31, 2010.

+On Sept 2, 2025 PLACE moved its headquarters to the building.
+PLACE is the all-in-one real estate services and technology platform for top teams at any brokerage that makes running a profitable real estate business easier.